Security Engines - Smart-Phish (Anti-Phishing)

 To add MTAs manually:

-1. Go to Configuration > Security Engines.
+1. Go to Security Settings > Security Engines.

 2. Click Configure for Anti-Phishing.